Skip to main content

 Podcast of the Campus Specialists

-Santiago studies library sciences and is one of our campus specialists who talk about their courses in their podcast.
-Together with Carolin, who studies archival sciences, he talks about the courses and university life.
+Santiago is studying library sciences and is one of our campus specialists who talk about their degree programmes in their podcast.
+Together with Carolin, who studies archival studies, he talks about the courses and university life.

 To the podcast